franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Finish muted status logic:
-  - Implement the htmx code and django views to mute and unmute chats.
-  (When you unmute or mute a chat, the entire contact-list should be updated [this is to avoid unmuting or muting contacts and displaying them twice])
-- Add something to style the last message whether it was sent by the auth user or the contact:
-  - Check last_message func at filters.py.
 - Make the silence contact logic (booleand field)
 - Make the add status form work:
   - make it so the url parameters are optional (or check how you sent images from that input [image input]).